httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 the entire header to be ignored.

 The following parameters are defined:
-* A parameter whose name is "fooUrl", and whose value is a string (Section Y.Y of [RFCxxxx]), conveying the Foo URLs for the message.
+* A parameter whose name is "foourl", and whose value is a string (Section Y.Y of [RFCxxxx]), conveying the Foo URL for the message.
 See below for processing requirements.

-"fooUrl" contains a URI-reference (Section 4.1 of [RFC3986]).
-If its value is not a valid URI-reference, that URL MUST be ignored.
+"foourl" contains a URI-reference (Section 4.1 of [RFC3986]).
+If its value is not a valid URI-reference, it MUST be ignored.
 If its value is a relative reference (Section 4.2 of [RFC3986]), it MUST be resolved (Section 5 of [RFC3986]) before being used.